-At birth a babies ocular structures are not yet fully developed.
+At birth, a baby's ocular structures are not yet fully developed.
 During the first several months their visual perception expands and color vision along with stereopsis begins to develop.
 By six months a baby has acquired eye movement control and is able to coordinate eye hand movements.

 As children age and begin to watch TV it is important to make TV viewing easier on the eyes.
-The room should be softly lit, the television should be placed to avoid glare and a child should sit further away than five times the screens width taking periodic breaks from starring at the screen.
+The room should be softly lit, the television should be placed to avoid glare and a child should sit further away than five times the width of the screen taking periodic breaks from staring at the screen.

 Be alert for symptoms that may indicate your child has a visual problem:

 Protect your child’s vision.
-If you notice any of these symptoms, you don’t need a referral to book an eye exam call for your appointment with one our optometrists today.
+If you notice any of these symptoms, you don’t need a referral to book an eye exam.
+Call for your appointment with one of our optometrists today.
 All children 18 and under are covered for all eye examinations by Alberta Health Care.